orange-flower/DishItOut/README.md

 # DishItOut

-Hello, little chef!

-There are many recipes and skills you have to learn before you can be a professional chef.

-Good thing you have me to guide you!

-Through this game I’ve set up for you, you’ll race against another chef to collect recipes and enhance your knowledge of different cuisines — scaling your way towards culinary mastery.
+Dish It Out is a 2D cooking card game where players can competitively race against another checf to collect recipes all while enhancing their knowledge of different cuisines.

-Let’s get started!

-When it’s your turn, you will have three options:
+On your turn, you have three options:

 - Select 3 different ingredient cards
 - Select 1 ingredient card to get 2 of the same ingredient